aptech/docs/docs/CR-loadd.rst

     dataset = getGAUSSHome() $+ "examples/yellowstone.csv";

-    //Create formula string specifying that the column 'Date'
+    // Create formula string specifying that the column 'Date'
-    //from 'yellowstone.csv' is a string column (by using $) and
+    // from 'yellowstone.csv' is a string column (by using $) and
-    //that it should be loaded as a date with the 'date' keyword formula  = "date($Date)";
+    // that it should be loaded as a date with the 'date' keyword formula  = "date($Date)";

-    //Load the date and convert to POSIX date/time format dt_pos = loadd(dataset, formula);
+    // Load the date and convert to POSIX date/time format dt_pos = loadd(dataset, formula);

-    //Convert the first 5 dates to a string 'Month day, Year'
+    // Convert the first 5 dates to a string 'Month day, Year'
-    //and print them
+    // and print them
     print posixToStrc(dt_pos[1:5], "%B %d, %Y");

 After the above code,